cogentcore/cogent/README.md

 # TODO

+* FileNode: sort all directories to the end (optional)

+* for big projects like gi, super need project file saved memory of collapsed FileNode's -- easy -- just use a set map of collapsed and lookup by name.  actually could store a bool in map and set that when file is checked and use that to delete stale entries in collapsed map..

+* track user-driven focus to update gide overall active view

+* create command key prefixes for C-x, C-c, etc -- desperately need shortcuts for moving around windows

+* need tab viewer to view output of build commands, git commands, etc -- general VC / git api as well

 * search / replace in TextView

-* set inactive on all FileNodes, and have TreeView use props to get alt context menu items -- open in editor1, 2 etc
+* gi: Universal ContextMenu type prop with "replace" keyword as first entry to clear out any existing default context menu -- FileNode uses to get alt context menu items.

-* project file would save everything in principle if it is literally the gide object -- not sure though how robust that will be over time.  what actually goes in project file?? probably just some per-project settings of some sort?  have a general prefs and then a project-specific prefs.  things like splitter positions, number of editors, etc.
+* add gide prefs obj -- project file should just be some per-project settings  -- have a general prefs and then a project-specific prefs.  things like splitter positions, number of editors, styles, etc.
-* ideally context menu on each filenode has open in.. and then a submenu of editor numbers

 * also each textview should have its own context menu where you can pick which buffer / file to view -- C-x b / f will pull up these same functions.
+Make a gide-specific version of textview or use existing?

 * need commands to run after saving (always reload after save) and general commands avail. including git (just use command line for everything of course!)

 * textview not resizing in gide -- wordwrap is past end of this line.

 * bg color of line numbers darker than regular text.

 * need autosave and crash files!